loh-tar/filu/readme.txt

   cmake -D DBUSER=anyUserName -D DBNAME=anyDBName .. // Still two dots!
   make init-filu

-Note: There are only the two commands createuser and createdb invoked with some
+Note: There are only the two commands 'createuser' and 'createdb' invoked with
-      options.
+      some options.
 So you can these also run direct.

 For more tunings see doc/config-file.txt.